rohanraval526/AdColony-Android-SDK/README.md

 ## Release Notes

-#### 3.3.5
+#### 3.3.6
-* Fixed RejectedExecutionException in issue [#37](https://github.com/AdColony/AdColony-Android-SDK-3/issues/37).
-* Made Android SDK changes needed to fix the Unity OnConfigurationCompleted callback issue in [#35](https://github.com/AdColony/AdColony-Unity-SDK-3/issues/35).
+* Added the option to accept an Application for the AdColony.configure() call.
+* Deprecated AdColonyAdViewActivity, AdColonyNativeAdView, and onAudioStarted/onAudioStopped() callbacks.
+* Handle API level 28 changes for [default cleartext traffic behavior](https://developer.android.com/about/versions/pie/android-9.0-changes-28#framework-security-changes).
 * Several bug fixes and stability improvements.

-Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).
+Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).

 ## Getting Started
 To get started, here is the link to [Android SDK integration documentation](https://github.com/AdColony/AdColony-Android-SDK-3/wiki).